kevinkong91/agentdesk-algorithm/README.md

 ## Assumptions
 * Objective of the application is to outperform a naive implementation's run-time of O(*nm*) exhaustive comparison of *n* search queries with *m* properties with in-memory optimizations.
+* Exact implementations of data structures are omitted for time constraints.
 * Other than the database choice, the project considers further data infrastructure optimizations out-of-scope.
 * This algorithm runs once a day and has the allowance of time & resources for pre-processing data.
 * The data, application, and computing resources are hosted on industry-standard cloud solutions, namely AWS.